 How to Pick Carbon Offsets That Are Not Worthless or a Scam?

 Many airlines give you an option when buying your ticket of buying a carbon offset, through partnerships with carbon offset organizations.
 We would research carefully what is offered, and verify it is legitimate.
 Some are not worth contributing to, although many now have great partners.

-Before you buy an offset, you may like to know how much to buy.
+Before you buy carbon offsets, you may like to know how much to buy.
 You can use one of the calculators below to determine how much personal greenhouse gases your flight will create.
 You may have to put in each leg of your flight and add them up for a total.
-There are many other calculators available around the web if you don't like these.
+There are many other calculators available around the web if you don’t like these.

 The links below are to organizations that either run offset programs themselves, or promote others.
-Take a look through their programs and see if you would like to fund one of their projects with your offset.
+Take a look through their programs and see if you would like to fund one of their projects with your carbon offsets.

 If you can’t decide on a project you can just sign up for the Gold Standard Climate Variety Portfolio, and they will divvy up your payment across multiple projects.